bonobonet/bonobonet.github.io/docs/configuring.md

 You must now add the following block to your config:

-**TODO: Fgigure out what to do with this configurarion*
+**TODO: Figure out what to do with this configurarion*

 ```
 admin {